CicutaSec/ShiroScraper-By-Lore/README.md

 Scraper Released 8/30/2021

 ## ❗️ DISCLAIMER:
-Before One Of You DDOS Skids Go Out Happily Stealing Botnets, PLEASE Know This Is For Educational Purposes Only AND I DO NOT Condone Of DDoSing OR Hosting Any Sort Of Malware Including Botnets.
+Before One Of You DDOS Skids Go Out Happily Stealing Botnets, PLEASE Know This Is For Educational Purposes Only AND I DO NOT Condone Of DDoSing OR Hosting Any Sort Of Malware.

 ### I AM NOT RESPONSIBLE FOR ANY DAMAGE CAUSED WHILE USING THIS PROGRAM PLEASE USE AT YOUR OWN RISK!